NUSES: New methods and tools for astroparticle physics in space

 due to trapped particles

-This figure shows the expected number of events detected per second, produced by charged particles trapped in Earth’s magnetic field.
+This figure shows the expected trigger rates, due to charged particles trapped in Earth’s magnetic field, in one of the possible trigger configuration for Zirè.
 The upper panel represents electrons (in blue), while the lower one shows protons (in red).
-These simulations help predict how often Zirè will record events caused by the natural radiation environment in low Earth orbit.

 Particle identification